cherabear4/piggydoe/README.md

 never got very good but i understand it, after that i decided to learn python which I enjoy and love. i started to learn javascript/svelte which im not very good at but its fun

-As of writing this im about to go make a client to try to learn more java so wish me luck.
+As of writing this im about to go make a client to try to learn more java so wish me luck. (that client was remainder and surprisingly turned out to be extremely successful)

 ### Gists
 https://gist.github.com/piggydoe